Travelling on the Trans Siberian railroad has been on my travel bucket list for years; it is something I have always wanted to do.

 Follow the timetable and use the toilet before a train stop.

-With kids, bring your own toilet paper (AN ESSENTIAL!), soap, hand towel and antibacterial hand gel.
-You will need it!
 Make a toilet bag to hang on your door to bring with you on each trip to the toilet.
 It will save you searching for the same items time after time.
-Keep toothbrushes separate.

-Flip flops are handy to wear to avoid having to put shoes on and off to leave the cabin.
+Flip flops are handy to wear to the toilet to avoid having to put shoes on and off each time you leave the cabin.

 Station stops usually have small shops or platform vendors selling bread, fruit, cakes and snacks.